syedpeer7/syedpeer7/README.md

 ## 🧑‍💻 About Me

-- 🧠 Student of Artificial Intelligence & Machine Learning — always hungry for knowledge (and sometimes pizza 🍕)
+- 🧠 Student of Artificial Intelligence & Machine Learning — always hungry for knowledge
 - 💡 I love building application-oriented projects that make a real difference!
 - 🎮 Gamer at heart: whether it’s online or offline, I’m always up for a challenge
 - 📚 Bookworm, anime watcher, and a certified project tinkerer